 - Anti-cellulite effect – to smooth out fat bumps and dimples

-However, both types of machines are pretty similar and differ mainly in massaging attachments and intensity of the massage.
-Different devices also can differ whether they are cordless or corded, do they have heat, and what they use vibration and/or percussion movements.
+However, both types of machines are pretty similar and differ mainly in massaging attachments and the intensity of the massage.
+Different devices also can differ whether they are cordless or corded, do they have heat, and whether they use vibration and/or percussion movements.

-We won’t go deep into the realm of electric massagers, but rather discuss ones of the most popular on the current market.
-In terms where to buy it, Amazon offers the widest variety, but Wal-Mart has better prices on some of them.
+We won’t go deep into the realm of electric massagers, but rather discuss one of the most popular on the current market.
+In terms of where to buy it, Amazon offers the widest variety, but Wal-Mart has better prices on some of them.
 But, what can beat 2-day shipping, right?